hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/fakeappfg.md

 * Year: 2017
 * Blog: https://www.welivesecurity.com/2017/03/23/download-minecraft-mods-google-play-read/

-This malware application immediately opens a scam link on launching the application (an observed behavior, as the scam site was down).
-User-specific information is leaked as a result.
+This malware application immediately opens a scam link on launching the application.
+Once the user clicks on a button when launching the app, the malware opens a link that displays advertisements for products from North America.
+It should be noted that it is possible the link redirects to other scam sites depending on the region of the user.

 ## Signature
 ---